googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

 > **_NOTE:_**  The langchain-core library is installed to use the Fake embeddings service.
 To use a different embedding service, you'll need to install the appropriate library for your chosen provider.
 Choose embeddings services from [LangChain's Embedding models](https://python.langchain.com/v0.2/docs/integrations/text_embedding/).

-## How to migrate
+## Migration process

+While you can use the AlloyDB interface with your existing PGVector database, we **strongly recommend** migrating your data to the AlloyDB-style schema to take full advantage of the performance benefits.

+### (Recommended) Data migration

-1. Create an AlloyDB engine.
+1. **Create an AlloyDB engine.**

     ```python
     from langchain_google_alloydb_pg import AlloyDBEngine